 - Upon completion, graduates are eligible to apply for a Short Term Substitute Teacher License and begin instruction as a substitute teacher in the classroom.

 - Earn embedded credentials in Inclusion and Instructional Strategies along the way as you complete your degree.

-- This program provides a solid base for those who want to take their career a step further to earn a bachelor's degree and become a licensed teacher.
+- Work as a paraeducator in pre-K through grade 12 settings, or take your career a step further to earn a bachelor's degree and become a licensed teacher.

 For the courses you’ll take, semester sequence, pathways and course descriptions, view the program catalog page.

 You may have the opportunity to obtain credit for the college-level skills and knowledge you've already acquired.
 Learn more about credit for prior learning.

 How To Apply

 - Apply online and pay the $30 application fee.

 Deadlines To Know*